Portal 2: PlayStation 3

 The announcement that Portal 2 would be available on PlayStation 3 came as a surprise to the industry because Gabe Newell had criticized that console in the past, citing difficulties in the port of The Orange Box.
 The move toward the PlayStation 3 was a result of growing frustration with Microsoft's policies for Xbox 360 content, including the difficulty of releasing patches and new content.
 Newell saw Sony's publication model as more open, allowing Steam-like features to be used on the console.
 Portal 2 was the first PlayStation 3 game to support a subset of features from Steamworks, including automatic updates, downloadable content, and community support.
-The game supports cross-platform play between the PlayStation 3, Windows, and OS X versions.
+The game supported cross-platform play between the PlayStation 3, Windows, and OS X versions.
+PlayStation 3 cross-play was discontinued in 2016, but cross-play between the PC, Mac, and Linux versions remain functional.

 The Steam overlay shows the player's friends on both Steam and the PlayStation Network, with achievements rewarded for both Steam and PlayStation Network Trophies.
 Players can unlock the game on Steam for Windows and OS X for no additional charge.
 The integration of Steamworks on the PlayStation 3 allows Valve to collect data about problems that arise after shipping and push appropriate updates.
 Valve has stated they do not plan on integrating other PlayStation 3 features, such as 3D television or PlayStation Move support.
 In June 2012, Valve announced that the PlayStation 3 version would be patched later that year to include support for the PlayStation Move motion controller, and to add the additional content that was previously provided with the Hydra, under the name Portal 2 In Motion.
 The patch was released in early November 2012.
 A free co-op add-on for the Portal 2 In Motion content was added in June 2013.
 Valve said that despite additional support for PlayStation 3 over Xbox 360, the core game is the same on both platforms.

 SteamOS and Linux

-As of February 2014, SteamOS, Valve's own Linux-based operating system, supports Portal 2 and its predecessor, as do most modern Debian-based Linux distributions on its services via the Steam client.
+Since February 2014, SteamOS, Valve's own Linux-based operating system, supports Portal 2 and its predecessor, as do most modern Debian-based Linux distributions on its services via the Steam client.
 Released as a Beta in early 2014 for Linux distributions, it holds all of the same traits as the other versions, retaining cross-platform play, split screen and fully native controller support.